kembreyfarquhar/FAQ-app/Tasks.md

     - Home page?
 List of all FAQs, chronologically
     - Ability to filter/sort by Author(Admin)
     - Admin link to sign-in page
+    - Admin sign-up page (create an account) - request to be an admin
     - Admin page with list of active FAQs, form to create new ones, button to edit active ones
     - Success message?
 Something to alert the user that their request was completed
 - Styling: